Original Celtics: 1926–1930: ABL success

-The Brooklyn Arcadians were particularly hard hit, losing stars Red Conaty and Rody Cooney, while Washington lost starters Teddy Kearns and Bob Grody.
-Washington owner George Preston Marshall completed the destruction of the Arcadians by luring Elmer Ripley and Tillie Voss away from the Brooklyn club to fill the gaps in his lineup left by the National League raids.
-The newcomers joined Rusty Saunders, Ray Kennedy and George Glasco to restore Marshall's Palace Five club to its place among the ABL pre-season favorites.
-Cleveland returned with championship squad intact and further strengthened by the addition of Ohio State rookie Cookie Cunningham and valuable swingman Gil Ely.
-With Brooklyn out of the picture, Gottlieb's new Philadelphia entry became the third contender.
-The Quakers (later known as the Warriors) showcased a Who's Who of former Eastern League stars including George Artus, Tom Barlow, Stretch Meehan, Soup Campbell, and Chickie Passon.
+The Brooklyn Arcadians were particularly hard hit, losing stars Red Conaty and Rody Cooney, while the Washington Palace Five lost starters Teddy Kearns and Bob Grody.
+Washington owner George Preston Marshall later completed the destruction of the Arcadians by luring Elmer Ripley and Tillie Voss away from the Brooklyn club to fill the gaps in his lineup left by the National Basketball League's raids.
+The newcomers joined Rusty Saunders, Ray Kennedy and George Glasco in an attempt to help restore Marshall's Palace Five club to its place among the ABL preseason favorites.
+Meanwhile, the Cleveland Rosenblums returned to the ABL with their championship squad intact and further strengthened by the addition of Ohio State rookie Cookie Cunningham and valuable swingman Gil Ely.
+With the Brooklyn Arcadians now being out of the picture, Gottlieb's new Philadelphia team entering the ABL became the third contender in the process.
+The Quakers (later known as the Warriors) showcased a Who's Who of former Eastern Basketball League stars including George Artus, Tom Barlow, Stretch Meehan, Soup Campbell, and fellow Sphas co-owner Herman "Chickie" Passon.

 Three weeks into the new season, the favorites were all performing up to expectations, but the league had serious problems at the other end of the standings.
 Brooklyn, Detroit and Baltimore were all winless and showing few signs of improvement.
 President Carr acted quickly and ruthlessly to solve the dilemma.
-First, he moved to destroy the foundation of the upstart National League, by secretly negotiating with the Celtics to jump to the ABL.
-As anticipated, the Celtics' departure triggered an immediate collapse of the rival league.
-Next, Carr expelled the Detroit and Brooklyn clubs from the ABL, and then awarded the latter franchise to the incoming Celtics.
-Finally, he bolstered the Baltimore franchise with players from the suddenly defunct NBL.
-In a single stroke, Carr had signed basketball's most famous team, thwarted the upstart NBL, and provided his league with an additional pool of dozens of top players.
+First, he moved to destroy the foundation of the upstart National Basketball League by secretly negotiating with the Original Celtics to jump up from the NBL to the ABL.
+As anticipated, the Celtics' departure triggered an immediate collapse of the rivaling league.
+Next, Carr expelled both the Detroit Pulaski Post Five / Lions and Brooklyn Arcadians clubs from the ABL, and then awarded the latter franchise's position to the incoming Celtics (with the Celtics temporarily taking on the Brooklyn Celtics moniker during the rest of that season within the ABL in the process).
+Finally, he helped bolster the Baltimore Orioles franchise with players from the suddenly defunct NBL.
+In a single stroke, Carr had signed basketball's most famous team, thwarted the upstart NBL, and provided his league with an additional pool of dozens of top players to help themselves out (though Baltimore still were failing to succeed during the first half of the season in particular).